DibsTHEgreat/CPSC3750-MoralityMLAgents/README.md

 2. Install Unity Project

-3. Navigate to the: 3DPlayground folder --> Assets folder --> Scenes folder --> select Sample Scene
+3. Navigate to the: 3DPlayground folder --> Assets folder --> Scenes folder --> select FirstInstance

+4. By hitting the play button you will be seeing our trained NN model to locate goals via ray-casted sensors

+5. By selecting the other scene labeled SampleScene, you will our most up-to-date version of this code where our agent is locating multiple goals